hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 ## **Initial Recovery**
 ##### *(Weeks 1-7)*

 Once home, I rested.
-I ordered delivery every day, laid in bed watching the US Men's team eek out a victory over Serbia, and binged the Stormlight Archives on my e-reader.
+I ordered delivery every day, laid in bed watching the US Men's basketball team eek out a victory over Serbia, and binged the Stormlight Archives on my e-reader.
 I took my antibiotics each day at noon and was improving.

-The next week, I returned to work, except I could only sit for 10-15 minutes before the headaches returned, forcing me back to bed.
+The next week, I returned to work at home, except I could only sit for 10-15 minutes before the headaches returned, forcing me back to bed.
 I took another week off.
 I started taking caffeine pills to boost CSF production, electrolytes to help with hydration, and collagen to support membrane healing.
 I was determined to recover and get back to my normal life.
 My parents offered to fly over to take care of me, but I declined -- I'd be better in no time.
 The next week, my tolerance had only increased to 30 minutes, and I had to take more time off.

 Over the next month, I steadily improved.
 By week four, I started socializing in short sessions.
 In week five, I returned to work and even made it to a gaming convention, albeit with an hourly side quest of finding random rooms to lie down in.
 By week six, I could sit and work for over an hour at a time without issue.